 Chapter Recognition & Reporting Guidelines

-Three APhA-ASP Chapters will be selected from the reports submitted on June 15, 2019 to conduct a poster presentation during the APhA2020 Annual Meeting & Exposition in National Harbor, MD.
-Selected chapters will also have an article on their projects featured in Student Pharmacist Magazine.
+Three APhA-ASP Chapters will be selected from the reports submitted on June 15, 2020 to conduct a poster presentation during the APhA2021 Annual Meeting & Exposition in Los Angeles, CA. Selected chapters will also have an article on their projects featured in Student Pharmacist Magazine.
 The selected chapters will receive a complimentary registration for one student and faculty advisor.
-The APhA-ASP National Executive Committee will review the report submissions and select the top three chapters during their 2020 January Business Meeting.
+The APhA-ASP National Executive Committee will review the report submissions and select the top three chapters during their 2021 January Business Meeting.
 The selected chapters will be notified and announced by mid-January.